DwiJullian/Deposit_subscription/README.md

-# 📊 Prediksi Nasabah yang Berpotensi Membeli Deposito
+# 📊 Term Deposit Subscription Prediction

-Proyek ini dikembangkan dalam rangka kompetisi data science dengan tujuan membangun model machine learning untuk memprediksi apakah seorang nasabah akan membeli produk **deposito berjangka**.
+This project was developed as part of a data science competition.
+The goal is to build a machine learning model that predicts whether a bank customer will subscribe to a **term deposit product**.

 ---

 # 🏦 Business Context

-Dalam industri perbankan, efektivitas kampanye pemasaran sangat menentukan profitabilitas.
-Bank sering melakukan kampanye telemarketing atau outreach untuk menawarkan produk deposito berjangka kepada nasabah.
+In the banking industry, marketing campaign effectiveness plays a crucial role in profitability.
+Banks frequently conduct telemarketing or outreach campaigns to offer financial products such as term deposits.

-Namun, tantangan utamanya adalah:
+However, several challenges arise:

-* Tidak semua nasabah tertarik membeli deposito
+* Not all customers are interested in subscribing
-* Biaya menghubungi nasabah cukup besar (telemarketing, SMS, email campaign)
+* Contacting customers incurs operational costs (telemarketing, SMS, email campaigns)
-* Tingkat respons biasanya rendah (data cenderung imbalanced)
+* Response rates are typically low (the dataset is imbalanced)

-Dengan memanfaatkan data historis seperti:
+By leveraging historical data such as:

-* Informasi demografis
+* Customer demographics
-* Riwayat pinjaman
+* Loan history
-* Hasil kampanye sebelumnya
+* Previous campaign outcomes
-* Indikator ekonomi makro
+* Macroeconomic indicators

-Bank dapat membangun model prediktif untuk meningkatkan efisiensi kampanye.
+Banks can develop predictive models to improve campaign efficiency.

 ---

 # ❗ Business Problem

-Tanpa model prediksi:
+Without a predictive model:

-* Bank menghubungi terlalu banyak nasabah yang tidak tertarik
+* Banks contact many customers who are not interested
-* Biaya operasional meningkat
+* Operational costs increase
-* Conversion rate rendah
+* Conversion rates remain low
-* Tim marketing tidak bekerja secara optimal
+* Marketing teams do not work optimally

-Permasalahan utama:
+The core problem:

-> Bagaimana mengidentifikasi nasabah yang paling berpotensi membeli deposito agar kampanye menjadi lebih efektif dan efisien?
+> How can we identify customers who are most likely to subscribe to a term deposit in order to make marketing campaigns more effective and efficient?

 ---

 # 🎯 Business Objective

-Membangun model klasifikasi yang dapat memprediksi:
+To build a classification model that predicts:

-* **1** → Nasabah diprediksi akan membeli deposito
+* **1** → Customer is predicted to subscribe to a term deposit
-* **0** → Nasabah diprediksi tidak akan membeli deposito
+* **0** → Customer is predicted not to subscribe

-Tujuan akhirnya adalah:
+The ultimate objectives are:

-* Meningkatkan conversion rate kampanye
+* Increase campaign conversion rate
-* Mengurangi biaya marketing
+* Reduce marketing costs
-* Mengoptimalkan alokasi sumber daya tim sales
+* Optimize sales team resource allocation
-* Meningkatkan pendapatan bank dari produk deposito
+* Increase bank revenue from term deposit products

 ---

 # 📈 Business Metrics

-Karena dataset bersifat **imbalanced** (jumlah nasabah yang membeli deposito jauh lebih sedikit), maka metrik bisnis difokuskan pada:
+Since the dataset is **imbalanced** (the number of customers subscribing is significantly lower than those who do not), business evaluation focuses on:

-### 1️⃣ Precision (untuk kelas 1)
+### 1️⃣ Precision (Positive Class)

-Mengukur seberapa akurat model dalam memprediksi nasabah yang benar-benar membeli deposito.
+Measures how many customers predicted as subscribers actually subscribe.

-👉 Penting untuk menghindari pemborosan biaya marketing.
+👉 Important to avoid wasting marketing resources.

 ---

-### 2️⃣ Recall (untuk kelas 1)
+### 2️⃣ Recall (Positive Class)

-Mengukur seberapa banyak nasabah potensial yang berhasil ditangkap oleh model.
+Measures how many actual potential subscribers are correctly identified.

-👉 Penting agar tidak kehilangan calon pembeli potensial.
+👉 Important to avoid missing high-potential customers.

 ---

 ### 3️⃣ Conversion Rate Improvement

-Membandingkan conversion rate sebelum dan sesudah menggunakan model.
+Compare campaign conversion rate before and after implementing the model.

 ---

 ### 4️⃣ Cost Efficiency

-Mengukur penurunan biaya kontak terhadap nasabah yang tidak relevan.
+Measure the reduction in unnecessary customer contacts.

 ---